Young Alumni Share How College Shaped Their Career Success

 At this time I am still able to teach one class.
 I love teaching and could not see myself completely out of the classroom.
 Teaching in the classroom is a special energizing feeling that is difficult to describe and is totally addictive.

-How did the College prepare you for your position/career?
+How did the University prepare you for your position/career?

 Advice for current students and prospective students:

-Take advantage of all opportunities that come your way both at Manhattan College and in life.
-I met many people who have impacted my life for the better at Manhattan College and elsewhere on my professional journey.
+Take advantage of all opportunities that come your way both at Manhattan University and in life.
+I met many people who have impacted my life for the better at Manhattan University and elsewhere on my professional journey.
 Be open, communicative, and optimistic and many opportunities can be within your grasp.